 Wired Vs Wireless Keyboard Comparison

 Professionals who require consistent and rapid response times, and gamers who can’t tolerate input lag, prefer wired mechanical keyboards.
-Wire-free keyboards are more affordable to make and are preferred by both home and business users.
+Wireless keyboards are more affordable to make and are preferred by both home and business users.

 There’s still a lot to be covered.